Black Panther (TV series): Production

 At a presentation held in New York City in April 2008, BET announced that it had signed a deal with Marvel Comics to turn Black Panther into a primetime half-hour animated series.
-In July 2008 at the San Diego Comic-Con International, the first footage of the series was shown publicly, indicating that the series was essentially just motion comic versions of the mini-series released by Marvel Comics.
+In July 2008 at San Diego Comic-Con, the first footage of the series was shown publicly, indicating that the series was essentially just motion comic versions of the mini-series released by Marvel Comics.

 The show was supervised by Reginald Hudlin (President of Entertainment at BET), Eric S. Rollman (President of Marvel Animation) and John Romita, Jr., writer and artist, respectively, of the story arc of the Black Panther comic entitled "Who is the Black Panther?", on which the first six episodes were based.
 Only subtle deviations from the comic exist, such as replacing Rhino with Juggernaut.

 Djimon Hounsou was cast to voice T'Challa/Black Panther.
 The series was directed by Mark Brooks and Jon Schnepp.
 Jon Schnepp co-directed and edited episodes 4 & 5 of the 6 episode animated motion comic series.
 The theme song was composed by Stephen James Taylor in a dialect meant to be Wakandan (the fictional character's native language).
 In reality, the song employed a Bantu-based language of Taylor's creation.